-During the course of the MSFS program, students participate in two on-campus residencies – one at the beginning of each year.
-The residencies take place at the college campus in Poultney, Vermont in February and feature a nationally renowned leader in food systems as the Scholar in Residence.
+During the course of the MSFS program, students are encouraged to participate in two on-campus residencies – one each year.
+The residencies take place at the college campus in Poultney, Vermont and feature a nationally renowned leader in food systems as the Scholar in Residence.
 Green Mountain College faculty and the Scholar in Residence work intensively with students during the residency to develop an academic experience that meet each student’s professional goals.

 The residency provides students with opportunities to interact with one another, their faculty, and the Scholar in Residence.
 This intensive personal interaction helps to start relationships that are then further developed in the online environment.
 We encourage student and alumni involvement in the residency planning and participation.

-The on-campus residency begins on a Monday and spans four days, featuring a mixture of academic, social, and recreational sessions.
+The on-campus residency spans four days, and features a mixture of workshops, training sessions, and discussions, as well as social and recreational opportunities.

 Melinda Hemmelgarn, a.k.a. the Food Sleuth®, is an award-winning writer, speaker, and nationally syndicated radio host, with more than 35 years of experience in clinical, academic, and public health nutrition.
 Recognizing the power of media to influence food choice, Melinda created and directed the Nutrition Communication Center at the University of Missouri-Columbia, and blazed the trail blending media literacy with nutrition education.
 She wrote a weekly newspaper column for 25 years, and hosted “Food Sleuth TV” on community access television.
 Her weekly Food Sleuth Radio program, in its 8th year, is syndicated through Pacifica and Public Radio Exchange, and ranks among the nation’s top “green food radio shows.”